-This performance has been canceled for the 2020-2021 season, but has been rescheduled to the 2021-2022 season, with date, time, and venue to be announced in Spring 2021.
+This performance has been canceled for the 2020-2021 season, but has been rescheduled to the 2021-2022 season.
 Ticket sales for the rescheduled performance will begin at next season's subscription sales launch.

 His appearance on our Debut Series in 2012 was a sold-out sensation, and in his two subsequent Jordan Hall recitals, the brilliant Daniil Trifonov never failed to astound.
 Be there when Trifonov makes a hotly-anticipated move to our biggest stage for music: a solo recital at Symphony Hall.

 This performance represents a rescheduling of Mr. Trifonov’s canceled March 2020 recital, which was to feature Bach’s The Art of Fugue alongside arrangements of Bach.
 He has changed his performance program for Fall 2020.
 All tickets to the performance in the Spring of 2020 have been returned, and new tickets may be purchased in a subscription package for the 2020-2021 season.

 Karol Szymanowski | Piano Sonata No. 3, Opus 36